ICRAR/daliuge/docs/graphs.rst

-The `Translation`_ process produces the *physical graph specification*, which, once deployed and instantiated "live", becomes the |pg|, a collection of inter-connected DROPs in a distributed execution plan across multiple resource units.
-The nodes of a |pg| are DROPs representing either data or applications.
+The `Translation`_ process produces the *physical graph specification*, which, once deployed and instantiated "live", becomes the |pg|, a collection of inter-connected Drops in a distributed execution plan across multiple resource units.
+The nodes of a |pg| are Drops representing either data or applications.
 The two DROP nodes connected by an edge always have different types from each other.
-This establishes a set of reciprocal relationships between DROPs:
+This establishes a set of reciprocal relationships between Drops:

 * A data DROP is the *input* of an application DROP; on the other hand the application is a *consumer* of the data DROP.